mongodb/docs/mms/source/install.rst

 that it restarts following a system restart.
 Your operating system likely has a preferred method for managing daemon processes.

-As a temporary alternative, the following command will start the agent process detached from the current terminal session: ::
+As a temporary measure, the following command will start the agent process detached from the current terminal session: ::

      nohup python agent.py > /[LOG-DIRECTORY]/agent.log 2>&1 &

 Replace "``[LOG-DIRECTORY]`` with the path to your MongoDB logs.

 This command allows the agent survive the current terminal session and writes all messages to the ``agent.log`` file.
 You may include this command in your MongoDB control script or use your